-Table 7 indicates that there are significant differences in opinion regarding the culpability of the principal character in Broken Window A (accident) between the 6-7 and the 9-10 yearolds (t = 3.66, p < .01) and between the 6-7 and the 12-13 year olds (t = 4.52, $p \angle .01$).
+The data analysis revealed that there are significant differences in opinion regarding the culpability of the principal character in Broken Window A (accident) between the 6-7 and the 9-10 years olds (t = 3.66, p < ./01) and between the 6-7 and the 12-13 years old (t = 4.52, p < .01).
 Significantly more of the younger children demanded punishment for the principal character as compared with the older children.
-There was a significant difference of opinion only between the 6-7 and the 9-10 year olds in the Waterglass Story (carelessness).
-Again, significantly more of the youngest children demanded punishment for the principal character as compared with the older children while a difference of opinion regarding the culpability of the principal character in the Toys Story (intentional) existed only between the 6-7 and the 12-13 year olds (t = 2.00, p < .05).
+There was a significant difference of opinion only between the 6-7 and the 9-10 years old in the Waterglass Story (carelessness).
+Again, significantly more of the youngest children demanded punishment for the principal character as compared with the older children while a difference of opinion regarding the culpability of the principal character in the Toys Story (intentional) existed only between the 6-7 and the 12-13 years old (t = 2.00, p < .05).
 All the children in the youngest age level demanded punishment as compared with children in other levels.

-Significance of Differences Regarding Culpability Within Each Age Level Across Stories among the 6-7 year-olds regarding the culpability of the principal character in the Broken Window A (accident) Story was significant at the .001 level (t = 34.72).
-While the 9-10 year olds and the 12-13 year-olds were almost evenly divided in their judgments regarding the culpability of the principal character.
-There would seem to be a greater reluctance to prescribe punishment with an increase in age - at least with regard to this story - possibly indicating a greater awareness of the accidental nature of the offense.
-Differences of opinion regarding the principal character in the Waterglass Story (carelessness) and the Toys Story (intentional) were all highly significant at the .001 level.
+The data indicates that a difference of opinion among the 6-7 years olds regarding the culpability of the principal character in the Broken Window A (accident) Story was significant at the .001 level (t = 34.72).
+While the 9-10 year olds and the 12-13 year olds were almost evenly divided in their judgments regarding the culpability of the principal character.
+There would seem to be a greater reluctance to prescribe punishment with an increase in age-at least with regard to this story-possibly indicating a greater awareness of the accidental nature of the offense.
+Differences of opinion regarding the principal character in Waterglass Story (carelessness) and the Toys Story (intentional) were all highly significant at the .001 level.
 Children in all three age levels were of the same mind as to the culpability and consequent need for punishment of the two principal characters.